Job Market Paper:

 Can Individualized Student Supports Improve Economic Outcomes for Children in High Poverty Schools?

 How can we improve outcomes for low-income students?
-We analyze the adult earnings impacts of the largest comprehensive student support program in the US.
+We analyze the adult earnings impacts of the largest comprehensive student support program in the United States.
 Communities in Schools (CIS) places a “navigator” in high-poverty schools who provides an integrated system of supports to students, including academic (e.g., tutoring), economic (e.g., access to food assistance, housing), and mentoring.
 In 2023, CIS worked with 1.8 million students in 3,750 schools.
 Using later-treated CIS schools as a control, we estimate that four years of exposure to CIS generates a $1,500 (6% of control mean) increase in earnings at age 30.
 Effects are larger for students from low-income families and are driven by a reduction in non-employment and an increase in the probability of having a low-paying job.
-Each child exposed to four years of CIS is expected to pay an additional $10,000 in taxes between ages 18-65, which compares favorably to the program cost.
+Each child exposed to four years of CIS is expected to pay an additional $9,000 in taxes between ages 18-65, which compares favorably to the direct cost of the program.
 Our results are relevant for the growing community school movement and illuminate a possible path for improving economic mobility in low opportunity neighborhoods.

 What Explains Temporal and Geographic Variation in the Early US Coronavirus Pandemic?